 In the case, Blackberry Limited v the Controller of Patents and Design, Blackberry Limited (Blackberry) challenged an impugned order issued against its Indian patent application (application) for an invention relating to enhance user interaction with multimedia devices and autofill media files based on available storage.

-The impugned order refused the grant of Blackberry’s application on the ground of “non-patentability” under Section 3(k) of the Indian Patents Act, 1970.
+The impugned order refused the grant of Blackberry’s application on the ground of “non-patentability” under section 3(k) of the Indian Patents Act, 1970.

 Dissatisfied with the Controller’s decision, Blackberry appealed before the erstwhile Intellectual Property Appellate Board (IPAB) in 2020.
 However, with IPAB’s dissolution in April 2021 and with the enactment of the Tribunals Reforms Act, 2021, the case was transferred to the Delhi High Court (Court).